cnkts/Patika_Java_Bootcamp/3.Hafta/Odev_icerik/Ucus_Yonetim_Sistemi/Readme.md

 - GitHub: [Can A.](https://github.com/cnkts)
 - Twitter: [@cn_coderr](https://twitter.com/cn_coderr)

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to reach me the links above

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

 - This repo is created for www.patika.dev and www.kodluyoruz.org 6 Months Full Stack Development Practicum